Rapptz/discord.py/docs/intents.rst

 .. warning::

-    There is no date in which the old gateway will stop working so it is recommended to update your code instead.
+    There is no currently set date in which the old gateway will stop working so it is recommended to update your code instead.

 If you truly dislike the direction Discord is going with their API, you can contact them via `support <https://dis.gd/contact>`_